Terms of Service

 13. Availability, support, maintenance, and backups

-Support is provided through the channels and hours we make available.
-Support does not include legal, tax, accounting, food safety, regulatory, or business advice.
+We provide support through the channels and hours we publish or agree.
+Support does not include legal, tax, accounting, food-safety, regulatory or business advice.

-We maintain backup and recovery processes designed to support service continuity, but backups are not a substitute for your own exports, statutory records, accounting records, or business continuity planning.
+We maintain backup and recovery processes for service continuity.
+They do not replace your own exports, statutory and accounting records or business-continuity plan.

 14. Security and incidents

-We use reasonable administrative, technical, and organisational measures designed to protect the Services and Customer Data.
-No system is perfectly secure, and we do not guarantee that unauthorised access, data loss, malware, or security incidents will never occur.
+We use reasonable administrative, technical and organisational measures designed to protect the Services and Customer Data.
+No system is perfectly secure, so we cannot promise that unauthorised access, data loss, malware or another security incident will never occur.

-If we become aware of a confirmed personal data breach affecting Customer Data for which you are controller and Porosi is processor, we will notify you without undue delay as described in Schedule A.
+If we become aware of a confirmed personal-data breach affecting Customer Data that we process for you, we will notify you without undue delay as set out in Schedule A.

 15. Intellectual property